Rumiko Takahashi: Legacy and impact in the West

 Many of Takahashi's works have been translated into English, as well as other European languages.
 Takahashi has said that she did not know why her works are relatively popular with English speakers.
 Takahashi told Viz Media in a March 2000 interview:

-"Sure, there are cultural differences in my work.
+Sure, there are cultural differences in my work.
 When I see an American comedy, even though the jokes are translated, there's always a moment when I feel puzzled and think, 'Ah, Americans would probably laugh at this more'.
 I suppose the same thing must happen with my books.
 It's inevitable.
 And yet, that doesn't mean my books can't be enjoyed by English-speaking readers.
-I feel confident that there's enough substance to them that people from a variety of cultural backgrounds can have a lot of fun reading them."
+I feel confident that there's enough substance to them that people from a variety of cultural backgrounds can have a lot of fun reading them.

 Artists that have cited Takahashi and her work as an influence include Canadian Bryan Lee O'Malley on his series Scott Pilgrim, American Colleen Coover on her erotic series Small Favors, Japanese Chihiro Tamaki on her manga Walkin' Butterfly, Chinese-Australian Queenie Chan, and Thai Wisut Ponnimit.
 Scottish rock band Urusei Yatsura named themselves after her first work.
 Matt Bozon, creator of the Shantae video game series, cited Ranma ½ as a big influence on his work.
 Chinese-Canadian filmmaker Domee Shi listed both Ranma ½ and Inuyasha as influences on her film Turning Red.

+In September 2026, Weekly Shōnen Sunday announced the Rumiko Takahashi Fantasy Manga Awards (高橋留美子ファンタジー漫画賞, Takahashi Rumiko Fantajī Manga-shō), which will be judged by Takahashi and a panel of the magazine's editors, with the results announced on March 24, 2027.
+Open to both professional and amateur manga artists, entries must contain at least one fantasy element and be no longer than 42 pages.
+The grand prize winner will receive one million yen (about US$6,000), while second place will receive 500,000 yen.
+Both will see their manga published in Weekly Shonen Sunday, or a spinoff publication, and on the Sunday Webry website.
+The Honorable Mention recipient will receive 300,000 yen (about US$2,000) and see their work published on Sunday Webry, the Effort Prize recipient will receive 100,000 yen (about US$600), and the Encouragement Prize recipient will receive 30,000 yen (about US$200).